Izziboi/How-AirBnB-Faired-in-Seattle-and-Boston-in-2016-2017/README.md

 2. seattle_airbnb: This is the python program used to analyze the Seattle data as compiled by AirBnB.
 It was also created with Jupyter notebook.
 3. seattle_boston: This is a zip file of the datasets of both cities.
 Inside it are files boston_data and seattle_data, both of which are csv files.

+Libraries Used:

-The python packages used in this work are numpy and pandas.
+The python libraries used in this work are numpy and pandas.
 With pandas, visualization of the files shows that they are identical in structure, with 4 columns each, namely 'listing_id', 'date', 'available' and 'price'.

 Analysis and Findings: